Ordisoftware/Hebrew-Calendar/README.md

 - Some UI/UX improvements.
 - Some code refactorings.
 - Update to SQLite 3.32.3 ODBC Driver.
+- Update Framework .NET version to 4.7.2 for only Windows 7 SP1 or higher.

 #### 2020.08.22 - Version 4.1